-The funding committee reached preliminary consensus to recommend no changes to this budgeting process for the State Schools.
+The proposal before the funding committee recommends no changes to this budgeting process for the State Schools.

-The committee also reached preliminary consensus to recommend a comprehensive review and study of the current model for providing services to students in the State Schools to include effectiveness of and efficiency in all services provided.
-The report from this study should provide recommendations for future direction in terms of State School models and service delivery.
+The committee recommends a comprehensive review and study of the current model for providing services to students in the State Schools to include effectiveness of and efficiency in all services provided.
+The report from this study should provide recommendations for future direction in terms of State School models and service delivery, and should be presented to the Governor's Office, the Lieutenant Governor's Office, the House of Representatives, the State Senate, the Office of Planning and Budget, and the State Board of Education no later than January 1, 2017.